lillieharlow/Assignment-2-Custom-Software-Application/testing_report.md

 A practical TDD example: adding a method to return the task title in uppercase.

 **User Story:**
-- As a user, I want to see my task titles in uppercase for emphasis or when I need to quickly scan my list, so that important tasks stand out.
+- As a user, I want to see my task titles in uppercase for emphasis or when I need to quickly scan my list, so that important tasks stand out. the user is asked if they would like thier task in UPPERCASE or lowercase.
+Personally, when words are written in uppercase it highlights importance and urgency helping the user to easily identify tasks ata glance from others, along side the priority task.

 Here’s how I could use TDD to add this feature: